Michael O'Rourke (gambler): Murder of Henry Schneider

 McKelvey told Earp that the mob on his tail was aiming to lynch O'Rourke, and Earp put O'Rourke on his horse, reaching Tombstone before the mob.
-Assistant City Marshal Morgan Earp then took the prisoner to Vogan's Bowling Alley (a long defensible structure made of brick, situated on Allen Street), while his brother, former Pima County Deputy U.S. Sheriff Wyatt Earp pulled out a shotgun and held off the crowd, convincing them to disperse.
+Assistant City Marshal Morgan Earp then took the prisoner to Vogan's Bowling Alley (a long defensible structure made of brick, situated on Allen Street), while his brother, former Pima County Deputy Sheriff Wyatt Earp pulled out a shotgun and held off the crowd, convincing them to disperse.

 According to the Tombstone Epitaph, a confrontation ensued.

 After the mob was calmed down, O'Rourke was escorted by a 15-man posse, including Cochise County Deputy Sheriff John Behan, Constable George McKelvey, Wyatt Earp, and Marshal Ben Sippy, who guarded him during the 10 mi ride to Benson, where they caught the train to Tucson.
 But O'Rourke escaped from jail on April 18, 1881.
 On May 13, the Epitaph reported that Johnny-Behind-the-Deuce had been seen three days ago in the Dragoon Mountains.
 "He was well mounted and equipped, and was on the eve of departure for Texas.
 The climate of Arizona, he said, did not agree with him."
 He was indicted by the Grand Jury on May 19 but never stood trial for the miner's murder.

 There is no direct evidence that Earp ever pulled a shotgun or put the prisoner on his horse.
 He is not named in the record of the incident, although it was likely he was part of the twenty man posse assembled to protect O'Rourke.
 There is also no evidence that Curly Bill Brocius or John Ringo ever encouraged the lynching.

 Outlaw Pony Diehl later claimed he had killed gambler and Earp supporter Michael O'Rourke in 1882.
 According to Fred Dodge, Frank Leslie told him that O'Rourke shot Ringo in the head and tried to make it look like suicide.
 Diehl was a good friend of Johnny Ringo.
 Those who understood the tensions between the parties never doubted he had killed O'Rourke.